 Butter Chicken, or Murgh Makhani, is a classic Indian chicken recipe made with tender juicy chicken pieces cooked in creamy, mildly spiced tomato sauce.
-Made with simple, straightforward ingredients, preparing your own Butter Chicken Recipe right at home is easy and economical.
+Often confused with chicken tikka masala, this butter chicken recipe is rich, flavorful, and just as delicious – if not better – than even your favorite Indian restaurant.

-Butter Chicken is one of my top five favorite Indian recipes.
-Creamy, delicately spiced, and loaded with tender, juicy pieces of chicken, it is literally impossible to resist this fan-favorite Indian curry.
+Butter Chicken is one of my top five favorite Indian food recipes.
+Creamy, delicately spiced, and loaded with tender pieces of chicken, it is literally impossible to resist this fan-favorite Indian dish.

-Butter chicken is the perfect introductory dish for anyone new to Indian spices and flavors as it is easily modified to be more or less spicy depending on personal preference.
-Kids (yes, even my 5-year-old) love the rich and buttery curry sauce.
+Mild and creamy, butter chicken is the perfect introductory dish for anyone new to Indian spices and flavors – even kids love the rich buttery curry sauce.

-Traditionally served with rice, Murgh Makhani is meant to be eaten with your hands rather than utensils by scooping up chunks of chicken and sauce in soft torn off pieces of naan bread or chapati (this may or may not be my 5-year-olds favorite part).
+Traditionally served with basmati rice, Murgh Makhani is meant to be eaten with your hands rather than utensils by scooping up chunks of chicken and sauce in torn-off pieces of naan bread or chapati.

 Created in the 1950s, Butter Chicken was created by three Punjabi Hindu Indians who were the founders of the restaurant, Moti Mahal in Delhi.
-The dish was made when leftover chicken was mixed in a tomato gravy that was rich in butter and cream.
+The dish was made when leftover chicken was mixed in a mild tomato gravy rich in butter and cream.

-You may be surprised to learn that there aren’t a lot of differences between butter chicken and chicken tikka masala.
+There are a few main differences between butter chicken and chicken tikka masala.

 Ingredients in Butter Chicken

 There are two parts to this recipe- the marinade and everything else.
 The marinade is extremely important.
-It’s where all the spices are and your chicken will hang out for at least a couple hours (longer if you have the time).
-Do you know how in some recipes you can skip the marinade?
-You can’t do that here.
+It’s where all of the spices are and your chicken will hang out for at least a couple of hours (longer if you have the time).

 - Plain full-fat yogurt.
 It doesn’t really matter what kind of yogurt you use as long as it’s plain, unsweetened, and, full-fat.
 Yogurt is the ultimate meat tenderizer and will also play a critical part in the overall taste of the sauce.